Mullen and Randy Marion Delive - GuruFocus.com

-BREA, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. ( MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, today announces Class 1 EV cargo vans were delivered to the University of North Carolina (“UNC Charlotte”) at Charlotte with the vehicle order fulfilled by Randy Marion Automotive Group.
+BREA, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. ( MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces that Class 1 EV cargo vans have been delivered to the University of North Carolina at Charlotte (“UNC Charlotte”), with vehicle order fulfillment completed by Randy Marion Automotive Group.

 UNC Charlotte, North Carolina’s urban research university founded in 1946, purchased Mullen Class 1 EV cargo vans for use across its 1,000-acre campus, and more than 29,500 students.
 The vans will be used for a variety of university use cases, including campus delivery and facility services.